Hello and welcome to our ultimate guide on cupboards and wardrobes.

 Also usually priced lower than standard children saving you money for other essential items.

 For all bedrooms with lack of space, narrow cupboards and wardrobes are perfect for storing your essentials.

 Easily fit between other cupboards, chests of drawers and other items, narrow wardrobes are the perfect extra storage add-ons.

 Usually with no internal shelves of drawers, so ample amount of space for hanging essential items of clothes like suits, shirts, dresses etc.

-If you’re doing a total refurb, then these cupboards can be ideal.
+If you’re doing a total refurb, then these cupboards are a good option.

 The cupboards are designed to be on either side of your bed with smaller cabinets hanging over it.

-Large cupboards which are 3 doors wide, with and without mirrors, sliding doors or normal ones, are the ultimate bedroom storage item.
+Large cupboards which are 3 doors wide, with and without mirrors, sliding doors or standard ones, are the ultimate bedroom storage item.

 Having just one large cupboard could be enough for all your clothes and bedroom storage.
 With plenty of hanging space for suits, shirts, dresses, gown, robes and more.